-7.3.2 Zipf's law and call type repertoire Context
+7.3.2 Zipf's law and call type repertoire

+Context

-In several studies, Zipf's Law [232] has been used to quantitatively evaluate animal communication system repertoires (for humans [224] and non-humans [129, 106]).
-Such analysis rely on the estimation of the Power Law Coefficient (PLC) which reflects the relationship between the rank of a repertoire's token r (for the most frequent token r = 1 and so on) and its frequency of occurrence f, following Eq.
+In several studies, Zipf's Law [218] has been used to quantitatively evaluate animal communication system repertoires (for humans [210] and non-humans [122, 99]).
+Such analysis rely on the estimation of the Power Law Coefficient (PLC) which reflects the relationship between a word's rank r (for the most frequent word r = 1 and so on) and its frequency f, following Eq.
 7.4.